-As usual, I've picked out a selection of the very best deals on guitar gear I've seen this week.
+As usual, I've picked out a selection of the very best deals on guitar gear that the wider Guitar World team and I have seen this week, so keep scrolling for half-price pedals and free software.
 I also send out a weekly email with the biggest and best savings on guitar gear, so be sure to sign up for The Pick: Deals to make sure you don't miss out on any discounts.

 My top deals